 All too often, people buy a life insurance policy, stuff it in a drawer, and forget about it.
 While theres no question that having coverage in the first place is the responsible thing to do, its important to remember that your life insurance needs hardly remain static.
 Thats why its a good idea to review your current life insurance policy once every five years.
 If one or more of the following 10 milestones have occurred since you initially bought your policy, it may be time for you to increase – or decrease – your coverage.

-- Youve started a new business.
 If youve just started a new business, you may have several employees whose livelihood now depends on you.
-Increasing your life insurance coverage is a great way to ensure that your employees as well as your family will be taken care of if tragedy strikes.
-You may even want to take out a key person insurance policy if your role is crucial to your companys future, or would be difficult to fill in your absence.
+Increasing your life insurance coverage is a great way to ensure that your employees, as well as your family, will be taken care of if tragedy strikes.
+You may even want to take out a key person insurance policy if your role is crucial to your companys future or would be difficult to fill in your absence.

 If you think you need to change your coverage strategy, speak to your life insurance agent as soon as possible.
 He or she can help determine whether you need more or less coverage based on your present lifestyle and circumstances.